ijl20/cbs/README.md

 software sales in the space are targeted at business administrators rather than building users.

-As a "room booking" system the CBS demoonstrator has capabilities unlikely to be found in other generally available systems but they ar worth recording here:
+As a "room booking" system the CBS demoonstrator has capabilities unlikely to be found in other generally available systems but they are worth recording here:

 (1) GENERALIZATION OF BOOKABLE ASSETS: The bookable assets are in a general hierarchy and there is nothing special about a room / building / site, i.e. the system is equally usable for equipment.
 Bookings are possible at all